 If you can find a reservation that meets your wishes for your family trip (usually less than 11 months out), you can simply make a rental request through one of these brokers.

 Using one of these resellers/brokers is a great way to protect against fraud.
 It is more secure as you can prevent changes in the reservation.
 Plus it takes some stress out of the process because someone is willing to help you muddle through your first rental.

 Using a broker can be a great way to give yourself peace of mind if you are concerned about the potential of fraud and scams in renting DVC.

-Because DVC Rental and Dave’s Vacation Club actually receive the points or reservations themselves, you don’t have to worry about working with an individual owner.
+Because DVC Rental and Dave’s DVC rental actually receive the points or reservations themselves, you don’t have to worry about working with an individual owner.

 Plus these sites offer other perks such as one of my favorite tools –the DVC Rental Calculator and incredibly responsive staff.

 Communication is so very important in the DVC rental process.
 Knowing that you have round-the-clock access to your broker is a great way to alleviate just a little bit of the stress of Disney planning.

 I know that I had loads of questions during my first DVC rental.
 Communication is an important part of the entire process.